Generic Name: dapsone

 Dapsone was assessed for effects on perinatal/postnatal pup development and postnatal maternal behavior and function in a study in which dapsone was orally administered to female rats daily beginning on the seventh day of gestation and continuing until the twenty-seventh day postpartum.
 Maternal toxicity (decreased body weight and food consumption) and developmental effects (increase in stillborn pups and decreased pup weight) were seen at a dapsone dose of 30 mg/kg/day (approximately 563 times the systemic exposure that is associated with the MRHD of Aczone Gel, 7.5%, based on AUC comparisons).
 No effects were observed on the viability, physical development, behavior, learning ability, or reproductive function of surviving pups.

 There is no information regarding the presence of topical dapsone in breastmilk, the effects on the breastfed infant or the effects on milk production.
 Orally administered dapsone appears in human milk and could result in hemolytic anemia and hyperbilirubinemia especially in infants with G6PD deficiency.
-Systemic absorption of dapsone following topical application is minimal relative to oral dapsone administration; however, it is known that dapsone is present in human milk following administration of oral dapsone.
+Systemic absorption of dapsone following topical application is low relative to oral dapsone administration.

 Clinical trials of Aczone Gel, 7.5% did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.